 A century ago, fortune seekers flowed into Ajo to dig copper, then stayed and built a lovely company town.
 Though the mine has gone bust, Ajo still shines—with Spanish colonial architecture, easy access to nature, and a growing arts scene.

 After you’ve driven hours across the empty desert, Ajo Plaza—a zocalo with red-tiled porticoes, whitewashed arcades, and an emerald lawn—feels like a mirage.
-Duck into Harris & Smith Coffee Company, a hip café on the plaza, to grab a cold brew coffee or a churro latte, and get a closer look.
-Visit on a Friday evening to hear tunes from local acts such as Diamonds & Rust.
+Duck into Oasis Coffee, a hip café on the plaza, to grab a cold brew coffee or a tart, and get a closer look.